denegrij/controltower/lab2-tasks-in-control-tower.md

 ### 3.2 Enable / Disable Guardrails

-3.2.1 Enable a Strongly recommended Guardrail on a OU.

-1. We have already enabled the **Disallow internet connection through SSH** guardrail en the OU DEVE

-3.2.2 Disable a Strongly recommended Guardrail on new OU.
 As part of Lab 1, we have already enabled the **Disallow internet connection through SSH** guardrail on the DEVENV organizational unit, we will now disable it:

 1. Click on Guardrails on the left Sidebar and search for **Disallow internet connection through SSH** and click on it.